 Trace the evolution of interest groups, including political action committees (PACs); analyze the range of interests represented, the strategies used, the unique characteristics and roles of PACs in the political process, and the effects of interest groups on the political process.
 Evaluate perspectives on the role of interest groups since the founding of the U.S. (e.g. Federalist 10, current perspectives).

-Evaluate the role of media in politics, including how new technologies broaden the influence of media and public interest groups and the benefits and challenges they pose to democratic society.
+Evaluate the benefits and disadvantages of new technologies in politics, including how they broaden the influence of media and public interest groups.